 Continuing with this horse, let’s increase his requirement to 1g of protein per pound so we want 1000g of protein.
 He is about 250g shy which can be achieved by adding 266g (0.59 pound) of whey protein (94% absorbed).
 You will need 312g (0.69 pounds) of soy bean meal at 80% availability to also achieve this goal.
 From this additional protein you should have enough EAA’s and LAA’s to prevent the consumption of fed protein for energy (urea production) and to build the proteins necessary to prevent the problems of chronic protein deficiency.

 There are several commercial products containing soy or whey in combination with minerals, vitamins and a carrier base.
 Be careful of the carrier base as it is often corn though in most horses this small amount won’t be a problem.
 When I started working with horses in the early 1970’s, we had a bag of straight soy bean meal which we added a scoop (I can’t remember how big but maybe a quarter cup) once a day.
-Now I recommend either Manna Pro’s Calf Manna with corn or Nutrena’s ProAdd Ultimate without corn.
+Now I recommend either Manna Pro’s Calf Manna with corn (inflammatory and may reduce protein uptake) or Nutrena’s ProAdd Ultimate without corn.
 There are others but beware of protein products that have “various vegetable proteins” as a source combined with soy bean oil (may be inflammatory), corn (inflammatory) and molasses (unnecessary and inflammatory).

 First of all, I am not affiliated with any company nor do I sell any supplements or protein products.
 I only want to create a conversation and develop thoughts that will inspire you to think and start making better decisions in keeping your horses.